roboryman/Collections/README.md

 # Collections [ABANDONED]
+2019 Note: This is a very early experiment CSV experiment done some time ago when I first started learning Python.
+This small project is nowhere near optimized and secure and therefore is not production code.

 Collections is ultimately designed to allow users to manage a custom domain index (with additional information).

 As of right now, the system relies on a core CSV file (Collections.csv) to hold data.
 This may pose a problem; therefore everything is bound to be rewritten.